Some comments on symmetric orbifolds of K3

-In the following table, we provide for each Frame shape $\pi_g$, the genus of the corresponding fixed sublattice $\Lambda^g$ in the (positive definite) Leech lattice (as reported in \cite{HohnMason}), the corresponding number of the group in the list in \cite{HohnMason}, and the corresponding discriminant form $q$, which is the same as the discriminant form $q_{\Gamma_g}$ of the coinvariant sublattice $\Gamma_g:=(\Gamma^g)^\perp\cap \Gamma^{4,20}$.
-The discriminant form is given according to the conventions in \cite{MirandaMorrison1,MirandaMorrison2}, so that it is easier to apply their theorems.
+In the following table, we provide for each Frame shape $\pi_g$, the genus of the fixed sublattice $Leech^g$ in the (positive definite) Leech lattice (as reported in \cite{HohnMason}), the number of the corresponding group in the list in \cite{HohnMason}, and the \emph{opposite} $-q_{Leech^g}$ of the discriminant form of $Leech^g$.
+This will be useful for computing the data in table \ref{tab:big}.
+Notice that where $q_{\Gamma_g}$ of the coinvariant sublattice $\Gamma_g:=(\Gamma^g)^\perp\cap \Lambda$.
+The discriminant form is given in Miranda and Morrison (MM) notation \cite{MirandaMorrison1,MirandaMorrison2}, so that it is easier to apply their theorems.